rufus-lang/rufus/rufus-lang.org/public/doc/rdr/nnnn-exported-identifiers.md

 ## Decision drivers

 * A user can tell whether an identifier is public or private at a glance.
+* Works well for all users, including those that uses non-latin languages and alphabets.
 * It's not possible to access private modules from outside their package.
 * It's not possible to access private types, constants, or functions from outside their module.